We strive to bring quality products to you the consumer using good, clean and fair practices towards people, animals and the environment.

 Processing Our Products

-Generally the processing happens Monday to Thursday.
 The goats are milked twice a day, once in the early morning, and then again in the evening about 12 hours apart.
-The milk is pumped from the barn into storage tanks in the processing building and is then processed into the products you enjoy every day.
+The milk we use, is shipped from the farm to the processing plant every Saturday afternoon.
+This ensures a fresh base product to use for that week.

 Generally, the milk is turned into yoghurt on Sundays by pasteurizing and then adding starch and cultures.
 Then packed up on Mondays.
 Milk is bottled up on Mondays as well.
 Cheese and Chevre is made in between those.
 We spend Tuesdays finishing up production, packing up orders and delivering to Lethbridge in the afternoon.
 Wednesday is the big delivery day to Okotoks, Calgary and Edmonton.